jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

 It was safe to say <i>I was hooked</i>.

-> I have Apples to thank for mentoring me in many arenas of both game development and high technology over the last eight years of our growing friendship.
+> I have Apples to thank for mentoring me in many arenas of both game development and high technology over the last eight years of our growing friendship 👨‍🏫

 <i><b>The Comfy Game Dev Collective</b></i>